Raldir/AuT-Few/README.md

 ## Example

-To run AuT-Few on the classification datasets, simply run the following script.
-Datasets and model pre-trained model weights are loaded automatically:
+To run AuT-Few on the classification datasets explored in the paper, simply run the following script.
+Datasets and pre-trained model weights are downloaded automatically:

 ```
 cd experiments